 (b) such other amounts as the State Government or the Board may direct.
 20

-(2) The fund established under sub-section( 1), shall subject to the provisions of this Act, be utilized by the Board for the following purposes, namely;
+(2) The fund established under sub-section( 1), shall subject to the provisions of this Act, be utilised by the Board for the following purposes, namely;

 (i) facilities to the agriculturists, other producers and payers of market fee in the market area;